AgTC Agenda for 2025 – Events, Objectives, Challenges and Tasks

 • Assist individual AgTC members resolve specific matters, requiring AgTC staff to intervene personally with ocean carrier and marine terminal senior management.

-• Organize national effort to freeze ERD (as Savannah, Charleston, Norfolk presently do)
+• Organize national effort to freeze ERD -Earliest Return Date.

 • Provide opportunities for AgTC members to engage personally, face-to-face, with senior ocean carrier executives, to resolve industry-wide challenges.